unitaryfoundation/jeff/docs/motivation.md

 **We need to be able to visualize and debug our programs as they are modified by software compilers**.

-As compilers become more complex (using tooling such as Rust, or LLVM, as well as producing complicated program structures), it is becoming more and more difficult to debug compilation, or even *visualize* how our programs are changing.
+As compilers become more complex (using tooling such as LLVM, as well as producing complicated program structures), it is becoming more and more difficult to debug compilation, or even *visualize* how our programs are changing.